Our Mental Immune System

 What if we could we see our mental well-being in a similar way?

-Just like our bodies get out of balance, our minds do as well.
-We have dips in our moods, waves of negative thinking, experiences of stress or worry or judgement.
+Just as our bodies get out of balance, our minds do as well.
+We have dips in our mood, waves of negative thinking, experiences of stress, worry or judgement.

 Often in these moments we feel compelled to dig in further.
 To think more about our concerns in an effort to find relief.